domum-social/docs/content/usage/quick-start/_index.md

 author = 'Domum Social'
 +++

-{{% notice style="secondary" title="Opening soon" icon="comment" %}}
+{{% notice style="secondary" title="Public BETA" icon="fa-fw fab fa-mastodon" %}}
-Account creation isn't available yet as we work on filling out the documentation, but you can still walk through these steps to start browsing anonymously so you can be ready when it begins.  {{% /notice %}}
+Our security is strong, but our guidance is weak.

+While we work on our practical guides we invite experienced internet privacy advocates and individuals with low risk to join and provide feedback.
+{{%/notice %}}

 ## Is this site for you?